offbyone/ideas/content/old/friends/grumble.md

+---
-Title: Grumble...
+title: Grumble...
+slug: grumble
-date: 2006-08-08 16:29
+date: "2006-08-08 16:29"
+category: Friends, General Thoughts, Projects
+tags:
+  - friends
+  - projects
+  - school
+  - work
 author: offby1
-category: Friends, General Thoughts, Projects
-tags: friends, projects, school, work
-slug: grumble
 status: draft
+---
 Well, no news on the legal rights front -- my queries to Ask.Metafilter went well-answered, but the message I sent to the CCLA didn't get me any response, so I'll be sending something again, in the hopes that someone there will answer.

 Not a lot new -- getting ready to end the internship, mainly, and return to the academic life, poverty and all.
 I'll be part time anyway, but it'll be interesting, being back on the grind.